 If a culture or organisation structure has to be changed, then the problem of change management arises.
 How can we encourage employees and other stakeholders to willingly embrace the change – or at least not to oppose it actively?
 Communication, education and participation in the change process are usually advised.

-Culture and configuration is regularly examined in the Paper P3 exam, particularly with reference to the cultural web and Mintzberg’s configuration stereotypes.
+Culture and configuration is examinable in the SBL exam, particularly with reference to the cultural web and Mintzberg’s configuration stereotypes.
 Candidates must ensure that they can apply theories and principles to the case study scenario.
 Mismatch of cultures and configurations is likely to be a recurring theme.

 Adapted from an article originally written by Ken Garrett (a freelance author and lecturer)